kneelinghorse/Semantext-Hub/docs/runtime-api-reference.md

 # Runtime Integration API Reference

-This document provides comprehensive API documentation for all runtime integration components in the OSSP-AGI project.
+This document provides comprehensive API documentation for all runtime integration components in the Semantext Hub project.

 ## Table of Contents